-Taxpayer Services - Mail Stop 3-2000 Florida Department of Revenue 5050 W Tennessee St Tallahassee FL 32399-0112
+Taxpayer Services - MS 3-2000 Florida Department of Revenue 5050 W Tennessee St Tallahassee FL 32399-0112

-Subscribe to our tax publications to receive due date reminders or an e-mail when we post:
+Subscribe to our tax publications to receive due date reminders or an email when we post:

-- Tax Information Publications (TIPs).

-- Facts on Tax, a quarterly publication.

-- Proposed rules, notices of rule development workshops, and more.
+- Tax Information Publications (TIPs). - Proposed rules, notices of rule development workshops, and more.

-Go to: www.myflorida.com/dor/list/
+Go to: www.myflorida.com/dor/list